JeffersonLab/clas12root/README.md

          BankHist bankDraw("/WHERE/IS/MY/HIPO/file.hipo");
          bankDraw.Hist1D("REC::Particle::Pz",100,0,10,"")->Draw()

+Note you can only work with 1 bank at a time, so you cannot then run

          bankDraw.Hist1D("REC::Scintillator::Time",1000,0,200,"")->Draw()

+but can do

+         bankDraw.Hist1D("REC::Particle::Px",100,-10,10,"")->Draw()

 You can group histograms together for lazy execution if they all come from the same bank.